paezha/edashop/README.md

 ## Quick Start Guide

-Once you have installed `R` and RStudio you are ready to install the course package {edashop}.
+Once you have installed `R` and RStudio you are ready to install the package {edashop}.
 The package is available from [GitHub](https://github.com/paezha/envsocty3LT3), and to install it you need to run the following code in your `R` console: